knowthelist/ftui/README.md

 Version 3

 Caution!
-This version is not compatible with older fhem-tablet-ui versions.
+ * This version is not compatible with older fhem-tablet-ui versions.
+ * This version is under construction.

 ![](http://knowthelist.github.io/fhem-tablet-ui/ftui3.png)